About Atlas

 I'm also an athlete passionate about helping other athletes.
 I get the struggle!
 I grew up playing basketball, was privileged to play at the collegiate level at Austin Peay State University, and was top of my class academically.
 I was driven, focused, goal-oriented, and high-achieving, like many student athletes are.
 These same qualities that are helpful to excel at sports and in school can also drive anxiety, depression, and other mental health problems.

 I am a native Tennessean and willing to admit that I'm more of a Vols supporter than fan.
-I am a wife and mom to an adorable little boy.
-In my free time you can find me hanging with family and friends, working out, listening to Afrobeats, singing, shopping at Target, playing basketball, or indulging in a good Netflix binge.
+I am a wife and mom of two.
+In my free time you can find me hanging with family and friends, working out, listening to Afrobeats, singing, shopping, playing basketball, or indulging in a good Netflix binge.
 I'm also here for a good Saturday brunch, chai tea latte, and just about anything sweet!

 Professional